Installing Smart Flows Server On Premise

 Docker for Windows, Notepad ++

-2. Using Notepad ++, edit the Dockerfile.
+2. Using Notepad ++, edit the Docker file.
 Use capital letters and underscore instead of period.

 You must use capital letters and underscores instead of periods for Docker to read the file.